Languages

 Road-F225-into-landmannalaugar-iceland-viea-of-the-colourful-mountains-in-landmannalaugar-in-the-icelandic-highlands

-Are F-Roads hard to drive in Iceland?
+Are F-Roads Hard to Drive in Iceland?

 That depends on which road you want to drive.
 Some are easier than others but we would say that all require concentration.
 You have to be very aware of what´s in front of you and navigate rocks in the road, rivers, and sand.